EndPointCorp/end-point-blog/2025/05/implementing-azure-blob-storage-net-9.md

 dotnet add package Azure.Storage.Blobs
 ```

 Then, we need to configure our connection in our appsettings.json file.
-We will use the connection string Azure provides us when we create the new storage account.
+We will use the connection string that Azure provides us when we create the new storage account.

 ```json
 {